AsciiMous3/dehashed-checker/README.md

 - Python 3.x
 - requests (can be installed via `pip`)

+## Disclaimer

+**Important**: This script is intended for security research purposes only.
+By using this script, you agree to use it responsibly and in compliance with the terms and conditions outlined in Dehashed's legal documents, which can be found at [Dehashed Legal](https://www.dehashed.com/legal).
+Unauthorized and malicious use of this script is strictly prohibited.

+The script is designed to interact with the Dehashed API to search for leaked credentials.
+It is your responsibility to ensure that you have the necessary permissions and legal rights to use the script and access the Dehashed service.
+Please refer to Dehashed's legal documents for more information on their terms of service, acceptable use policy, and any restrictions or limitations that may apply.

+The author of this script assumes no liability for any unauthorized or inappropriate use of the script.
+It is recommended to review and comply with all applicable laws, regulations, and ethical guidelines when utilizing this script for security research purposes.

 ## License

 This project is licensed under the [MIT License](LICENSE).